2012–13 Premier League

-On 28 April 2013, Queens Park Rangers and Reading were both relegated from the Premier League after a 0–0 draw against each other.
-Wigan Athletic were the third and final club to be relegated, after a 4–1 defeat to Arsenal on 14 May 2013.
-This brought an end to their eight-year stay in the Premier League, and came three days after winning the season's FA Cup.
-This made them the first club to win the FA Cup and suffer relegation in the same season.
+On 28 April 2013, Queens Park Rangers and Reading were both relegated from the Premier League after a goalless draw against each other.
+Wigan Athletic were the third and final club to be relegated, following a 4–1 defeat to Arsenal on 14 May 2013.
+This brought an end to their eight-year stay in the Premier League, and came just three days after winning the season's FA Cup, making them the first club to win the FA Cup and suffer relegation in the same season.

 Season summary

 The season opened the weekend of 18 August 2012.
 Defending champions Manchester City opened their season with a narrow 3–2 victory over Southampton, who had just been promoted back to the Premier League after seven seasons in lower divisions.
 Man City had taken a 1–0 lead, with Southampton turning it on its head to go 2–1 up with 20 minutes remaining.
 City eventually came back and Samir Nasri scored the winning goal with ten minutes left.
 In a Monday evening fixture at Goodison Park, Manchester United started their season with a 1–0 loss to Everton, the goal scored by Marouane Fellaini.
 The first goal of the season, however, was scored by Swansea City's Michu, whose team thrashed Queens Park Rangers 5–0 away from home.

 Manchester United recovered from their opening week loss with a 3–2 win over Fulham in their opening home game at Old Trafford, but lost striker Wayne Rooney to injury during the match.
 Other second week highlights included Chelsea's 2–0 win over Newcastle United, with recent Belgian signing Eden Hazard involved in both goals.

 Early leaders Chelsea had week three off, while a win by Manchester City over Queens Park Rangers left the defending champions two points off the pace.
 The game was a highly anticipated rematch between the two teams that squared off on the final day of the 2011–12 season, when Manchester City snatched the title on goal difference with a late goal by Sergio Agüero.
 This time though, it was less exciting, with Manchester City comfortably winning 3–1.
 Level on points with Manchester City in second place were Swansea City, who registered a 2–2 draw with Sunderland, and West Bromwich Albion, who defeated Everton 2–0.

 The fourth week of the season began with controversy, as the Chelsea v Queens Park Rangers match was fraught with racial tensions when QPR's Anton Ferdinand refused to shake hands with Chelsea's John Terry, who had been suspended for four games for using racial epithets against Ferdinand during the previous season.
 The teams would play out a 0–0 draw, however second place Manchester City could not gain ground as they also drew, with Stoke City.